 Attendance and participation are critical to your success in this class.
-Students are expected to arrive on time, stay for the duration of class, and be actively engaged in course activities.
-In-class reflective writing assignments will provide attendance and participation points.
-Failure to complete these assignments or to include key content from class discussions will impact your grade.
-Please refrain from using technology for purposes that are not directly related to our in-class activities.
+Students are expected to arrive on time, stay for the duration of class, complete all assignments, and be actively engaged in course activities.
+Attendance will be taken at every class and each class is 1 point.
+Please notify me asap if you will not be able to attend class.
+Participation points cannot be made up.

+Note: Please refrain from using technology for purposes that are not directly related to out in-class activities.